Alliance for Trail Vehicles of Rules and Guidelines

 - If a vacancy occurs during the year, the Executive Board of Directors may appoint an interim person to fill the vacant position until an election is held or the appointment is approved at the next regular meeting.

 - The President is an Ex-Officio member of all committees and boards.
-He or she as President has no vote on all committees and boards, except in the case of a tie vote.
+He or she as President no vote on all committees and boards, except in the case of a tie vote.

-ATV Maine Officer Vote and Non-Elected Positions
+ATV Maine Officer Vote and Non-elected Positions: